-Whether a financial provider like AvaTrade is reliable and legit is an important and very legitimate question one can have.
+Whether a financial provider like AvaTrade is legit a very relevant question one can have.
 After all you trust AvaTrade with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider AvaTrade reliable in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider AvaTrade legit in your individual circumstances.
 We also compared AvaTrade with two similar brokers.

 |Broker listed on stock exchange||No||No||No|